Andrewodwyer/City-Events-Blog/README.md

 #### Event Card Display
 Like the Pagination on these pages the majority of the code was the same.
 The only major difference was the h3 element at the start of the page and a message that displays at the end of the page {%if%} statement
 The card_display.html template was created in response to this.
 This template used the code that was duplicated on each page.
-These pages are free of clutter and the card design need only be changed once in the event-card.html and would apply on all the relevant pages that had the {% include %} tag.
+These pages are free of clutter and the card design need only be changed once in the event-card.html and would apply on all the relevant pages that had the {% include "event/event_card.html" with event=event %} tag.

 ![Pagination cards and buttons](static/readme-img/UX/pagination-6-card-and-button.png)